KevinWorkman/HappyCoding/tutorials/p5js/_posts/2017-12-15-libraries.md

 Start at the library's homepage and read through the guides.
 There's usually a "getting started" section that shows you how to load the library, and then more specific documentation on the library's individual classes, functions, and variables.
 Get a small "hello world" example working, and then work your way forward from there.

-When in doubt, Google and [the forum](https://forum.happycoding.io) are your friends!
+When in doubt, Google and the [Happy Coding Forum](https://forum.happycoding.io) are your friends!

 # Moment.js Hello World